MEng Aerospace Engineering with a Year in Industry

 You will undertake your placement in your third year.

-The diversity of topics in aerospace engineering makes this a very challenging degree but the reward is a uniquely broad education.
+The diversity of topics in aerospace engineering makes this a challenging degree but the reward is a uniquely broad education.

 This course is accredited by the following organisations